What is a vulture?

 Our solutions to protecting and conserving vultures:

-We are educating communities on the ecosystem and economic benefits of wildlife and we are also working with communities to set aside protected land for wildlife — in the form of conservancies.
+We are educating communities on the ecological and economic benefits of wildlife.
+We are also working with communities to set aside protected land for wildlife conservancies.

 AWF recruits, trains and equips scouts who protect wildlife from poachers.
 Wildlife scouts are familiar with landscapes, wildlife and community members.
 As insiders, they are able to quickly identify any suspicious activity.
 They monitor ecosystems and work with local authorities, like Kenya Wildlife Service (KWS), to help them apprehend poachers and even identify would-be poachers.